Aditi-Suresh-ada/PRG1-intro-to-programming/README.md

 **Therefore, AI tools are not permitted in PRG1.** This restriction prevents these tools from stunting your development of crucial core skills.

-Don't worry—we'll incorporate generative AI tools in future modules, as they're an inevitable part of the industry.
-However, for this foundational module, developing these essential skills yourself is our priority.
+Don't worry - we incorporate generative AI tools in future modules, as they're an inevitable part of the industry.
+However, for this foundational module, **developing these essential skills yourself is our priority.**

 ## How do I get started?